 Never bottle until the specific gravity is below 8 which is a little sweet for my liking; about 4 is better.
-This will take about two weeks depending on the ambient temperature.
+This will take about two-weeks depending on the ambient temperature.

-Sprinkle the yeast over the wort when the temperature is in the range 18 - 22 degrees C. Attach the tight fitting lid to the bucket.
+Sprinkle the yeast over the wort when the temperature is in the range 18 to 22 oC.
+Attach the tight-fitting lid to the bucket.

 Add a little clear alcohol such as cane spirit to the bubbler.
 Use a loose-fitting cap as the fruit flies will take a keen interest in your honey brown beer.
-The little plastic packet that the yeast came in will also work perfectly well.

-Step eight is the most pleasant part of making honey brown beer, apart from sampling your braggot of course.
+Step-eight is the most pleasant part of making honey brown beer, apart from sampling your braggot of course.
 Pull up a chair with a good book; after about a day a most satisfying bleeping sound will emanate from the bubbler as the yeast cells go about their work.
-It may put you to sleep if it is not a gripping tale.
+It may put you to sleep if it is not a gripping-tale.

 In fact I start here when sterilising the bucket right at the beginning in step one.

 Swirl out each bottle with clean water a few times; and then add the sterilising liquid from the bucket using a funnel.

 Then when you are ready to bottle, shake up each one with the sterilising fluid; discard it into a plastic container with about 25 caps, depending on the size you are using.
 Rinse thoroughly a few times.
 Turn them upside down to drip-dry.